 Then, embed the video into your Canvas course

-- Studio videos do not count against your Canvas file quota.
+- Videos do not count against your Canvas file quota.

-- Studio can automatically generate captions to your videos.
+- Can automatically generate captions to your videos.

 - Students can choose to stream at a lower video quality when on a poor internet connection.